002A/ixora.io/projects/camera-3D/monoscopic-360-video-best-practices.rst

 .. description:
 .. type: text

 Below is the information you need to generate 360 Videos for Facebook, YouTube and Vimeo.
+360 Videos created in Processing are similar to 360 Videos created with `popular 360 cameras <https://theta360.com/>`_ except that there is no stitching or appearance of seams.

 Sketch Workflow
 ===============